 Essentially, his rebalancing strategy is to buy more of the asset classes that performed poorly and buy less of the asset classes that performed well.

 How did the brothers fare?

 The differences between the brothers are much more staggering.
 At the beginning of 2000, After 11 years of investing $10,000 per year, Chase using the ‘chase the winners’ strategy, ended up with the least amount of money.
-Chase wound up with $194,774 equating a 9.44% compound annual return.
+The chase wound up with $194,774 equaling a 9.44% compound annual return.